International support for Pakistan has been minimal, says UN chief at Afghan refugee summit

 "We have come together to recognise a remarkable story of solidarity and compassion.
 It is important to do so because it is a story that spans over decades," he said.

-UN High Commissioner for Refugees Filippo Grandi, as well as ministers and senior officials from around twenty countries, participated in the conference.
+UN High Commissioner for Refugees Filippo Grandi, US Special Envoy for Afghan Reconciliation Ambassador Zalmay Khalilzad, Afghan Vice President Yunus Qanuni, Prime Minister Imran Khan, Foreign Minister Shah Mahmood Qureshi as well as other ministers and senior officials from around twenty countries were present on the occasion.

 "The story of Pakistan and Afghan refugees is a story of compassion to be celebrated for many reasons, one of which is that such compassion is missing from much of the world," said the UN chief.